What is SciTech?

 We have 100 spots only and more than 400 students apply to this popular program each year.
 This puts us into a difficult task of short listing the right candidate.
 Phase two of the screening process will occur in January, by invitation only.

 How should I prepare for it?

 There is no need for specific preparation.
 The knowledge and skills gained in Grade 8 class is sufficient.
 The student just needs to come and have fun.

 Can I call and get a tour of the School ?
 We do not offer tours of the school, however there will be a grade 8 tour day in May for all grade 8 students coming to Port Credit in September.

 How are the students evaluated?

-The students are evaluated on the basis of their report card marks, the teacher report card comment, involvement in activities at school and the community.
+The students are evaluated on the basis of their report card marks, the teacher report card comment, and Related Experience Form information.
 This counts for 50% of the evaluation.
 In addition students will complete a written assessment and group simulation.
 This also counts for 50%.